 DIGS 20006 Natural Language Processing (Spring)

-Note that each of these has as a prerequisite DIGS 20001 or an equivalent introduction to computer programming.
+Note that each of these has as a prerequisite DIGS 20001 or an equivalent introduction to computer programming, and DIGS 20006 also requires DIGS 20002 or an equivalent introduction to statistics.

 5. A required seminar course, offered each Autumn Quarter: DIGS 20007 Issues in Digital Studies of Language, Culture, and History.